crazypriyanshu/TopInterviewProblems/src/main/java/org/pdas/designPatterns/Behavioral/Visitor/README.md

+## Visitor Design Pattern: Decoupling the data structures from operations

+### The Problem: "Fat" Domain Models
+In complex system like Insurance CRM , we often have a stable **Element Hierarchy**  (Resident, Bank, Restaurant, Company) The naive approach is to add sendEmail(), calculateRisk(), generateReport() directly into the classes

+#### The "Architectural" smell:
+1. SRP violation: Bank class who is responsible for bank specific data, now suddenly has to sendEmails, generateReports
+2. OCP violation: Everytime if notification team want to update notification logic or add a new notification type, we have to re-open, modify and retest entire `PotentialClient` hierarchy
+3. Liskov Substitution Principle: Adding unnecessary behaviors to the base class leads to empty or unsupported implementations

+## The Solution: Visitor Pattern and double dispatch
+**Visitor pattern** separates the `Data Structure` from `Algorithm` . it moves the behavior to a separate hierarchy of objects called **Visitors**

+**Double Dispatch** : Java only supports Single dispatch - meaning `it chooses which method to call at runtime based on the runtime type of receiver object` Java doesn't know how to choose a method based on the runtime type of argument Hence, we use accept() method that simulates the double dispatch:
+1. The context call - client.accept(Visitor) - First Dispatch : finds the `Resident` or the `Bank` class
+2. The resident calls this with visitor.visit(this); - Second dispatch : since `this` is known to be a `Resident` at compile time - it triggers the specific visit(Resident r) method

+### When to use this pattern:
+1. Use Visitor when class hierarchy is stable(you need not add new types of clients often), but operations are constantly changing
+2. Avoid using when we are constantly adding new subclasses eg. adding (School, Factory, Hospital) - we need to update every existing Visitor interface and implementation

 Imagine a use case where we are in a insurance company and insurance company has variety of clients and we want to manage the diff potential class, if you see the code,